Diploma of Health Sciences

 Core Units

-Throughout your Diploma of Health Sciences, you’ll study six core units along with two electives, for a total of eight units before graduation.
+Throughout your Diploma of Health Sciences, you’ll study four core units and one Academic Integrity Module, along with four electives, for a total of eight units before graduation.

 (online, zero credit point unit, all students must complete this unit in their first trimester)